 So far, so good.
 To reiterate: we defined the possible operations in a form of a

 Language trait, we defined helpers to convert Scala values into expressions using

 Language, we implemented our meta-language and run the code.
-Every element above is just plain Scala, but thanks to the way it is composed we achieve few nice properties.
+Every element above is just plain Scala, but thanks to the way it is composed we achieve a few nice properties.

 You are probably familiar with the expression problem, one of the classical concepts in computer science.
-Long story short: having an interface and a set of implementation of that interface, we want to be able to easily add operations to the interface and new interface implementations.
+Long story short: having an interface and a set of implementations of that interface, we want to be able to easily add operations to the interface and new interface implementations.

 This is a big deal for every programmer, even though we might not think about it every day.
 No useful software is static – written once and left unchanged for years.
 Our software needs to evolve, hence extensibility is an important factor when picking patterns.

 Tagless Final finds itself closer to the FP part of the extensibility spectrum.
 Which is ok in this case.
 We have tools to easily and safely modify our Language, which (I presume) is the more common operation.
 Creating interpreters might be harder, I agree, but the cool thing is that you don’t always need to update them.
-Your change can be made in a non-breaking way (or at least keeping the damage to minimum).
+Your change can be made in a non-breaking way (or at least keeping the damage to a minimum).